Baltimore Penn Station: 20th century

-In the 1920s-1940s, Savarin Restaurants provided full-service dining rooms at Baltimore's Pennsylvania Station and Washington's Union Station, among others.
+Between the 1920s and 1940s, Savarin Restaurants provided full-service dining rooms at Baltimore Pennsylvania Station, Washington Union Station, and others.
 The Savarin Restaurant, located at the west end of Baltimore's station, was originally decorated with Chesapeake Bay-themed murals and had an entrance and exterior signage directly fronting Charles Street.
 By the early 1960s, the Savarin had ended table service and offered counter-service only.

-Penn Station has been the region's primary intercity railroad station since the Baltimore & Ohio Railroad ended all passenger service north of Baltimore in 1958, subsequently closing Mount Royal Station in 1961 and eventually reducing service at Camden Station to local commuter trains only by 1971.
+The PRR operated local and intercity service on both the Northeast Corridor and the Northern Central.
+Northeast Corridor service included the PRR's own trains, as well as long-distance trains from southern railroads.
+The northeast Corridor was electrified through the station in 1935.
+Service on the Northern Central ended in the late 1960s.
+Penn Station was used by the Western Maryland Railway until 1958.
+The Baltimore and Ohio Railroad instead used nearby Mount Royal Station until 1961, while the Maryland and Pennsylvania Railroad used a small station at North Avenue until 1954.

-Checkers speech
+On September 23, 1952, Richard Nixon, then a U.S. senator from California and the Republican Party's nominee for vice president, gave what became known as the Checkers speech, in which he said his dog Checkers had been held for him at "Union Station in Baltimore," the station's former name.

-During what became known as the Checkers speech, on September 23, 1952, Richard Nixon, then a U.S. Senator from California and the Republican Party's nominee for Vice President, cited Penn Station as the place where a package was waiting for him, containing a cocker spaniel dog his daughter Tricia would name "Checkers."
-Nixon referred to the station by its former name, "Union Station in Baltimore."
+As part of the Northeast Corridor Improvement Project, the station was restored to its 1911 appearance in 1984.
+Baltimore Light RailLink service began in 1997.

-Male/Female sculpture controversy
+21st century

-In 2004, the City of Baltimore, through its public arts program, commissioned sculptor Jonathan Borofsky to create a sculpture as the centerpiece of a re-designed plaza in front of Penn Station.
-His work, a 51 ft-tall aluminum statue entitled Male/Female, has generated considerable controversy ever since, with The Baltimore Sun reporting what it called a "maelstrom of criticism".
+In 2004, Baltimore, through its public arts program, commissioned sculptor Jonathan Borofsky to create a sculpture as the centerpiece of a re-designed plaza in front of Penn Station.
+His work, a 51 ft-tall aluminum statue, named Male/Female, has generated considerable controversy ever since, with The Baltimore Sun reporting what it called a "maelstrom of criticism".
 Its defenders cite the contemporary imagery and artistic expression as complementing an urban landscape, while opponents criticize what they decry as a clash with the station's Beaux-Arts architecture and detracting from its classic lines.
 The Baltimore Sun editorially characterized it as "oversized, underdressed, and woefully out of place".

-Development around station
+The Camden Yards–Penn Station light rail service was suspended in September 2019 and replaced by a bus bridge due to a lack of available operators.
+Service later resumed, but was again suspended in 2022 due to Amtrak construction at Penn Station.
+Light rail service to Penn Station resumed in June 2025.